 It’s important to note all tax-sheltered accounts have a custodian, but some custodians outsource various administrative services to TPA.
 With this relationship, some custodians operate behind the scenes and leave most client-facing interactions to the administrator.
 To streamline and optimize investment processes for our clients, NDTCO operates as a one-stop shop.
 We do not utilize the services of a TPA.

-Below we discuss three benefits enjoyed by NDTCO clients who custody assets with us, as opposed to administrators and sometimes even other custodians.
+Below we discuss three benefits enjoyed by NDTCO clients who custody assets with us, as opposed to administrators and sometimes even other IRA custodians.

-In addition to adhering to stringent regulations, custodians must carry errors and omissions insurance covering the administration and custody of all accounts.
+Furthermore, custodians must carry errors and omissions insurance covering the administration and custody of all accounts.
 Administrators have no such explicit responsibility, although some custodians do require it of their administrators’ partners.
 NDTCO carries errors and omissions insurance and has a $2 million bond.
 We also carry $2 million in cybersecurity insurance.

 NDTCO has gone even further to increase security and privacy for our account holders through our recent upgrades to the Client Portal security tools and secure transaction processing.

 Government accountability and financial security notwithstanding, the lines between custodians and administrators can blur.
 Administrators can perform many of the administrative services that custodians do, such as assisting account holders with investment documentation and executing investments upon receipt of account holder authorization.
 However, just as administrators may not engage in all the same operations as custodians, not all custodians offer the same level of personal touch and assistance some self-directed investors need.

 NDTCO clients enjoy the highest level of service available matched with the technical abilities and oversight inherent in working with a custodian.
 While we are as accountable and secure as IRA custodians are required to be, we also pride ourselves on responding quickly to client questions and personally assisting in important transactions.